Tyrrrz/CliWrap/Readme.md

 - Fluent interface for configuring commands
 - Flexible support for piping with variety of sources and targets
 - Fully asynchronous and cancellation-aware API
-- Design with strict immutability in mind
+- Designed with strict immutability in mind
 - Safety against typical deadlock scenarios
 - Tested on Windows, Linux, and macOS
 - Works with .NET Standard 2.0+, .NET Core 2.0+, .NET Framework 4.6.1+